-On Saturday, I drive down to Moab with my mountain bike strapped to the back of my vehicle.
+On Saturday, I drove down to Moab with my mountain bike strapped to the back of my vehicle.
 In Moab.
-I take the new Moab Rim Tram to the top of the cliffs west of Moab, along with my bike.
-I attempt to ride southwest into the sandstone fins to a point where I can hike to Pool Arch.
+I took the new Moab Rim Tram to the top of the cliffs west of Moab, along with my bike.
+I attempted to ride my bike down the jeep trail to the southwest into the sandstone fins to a point where I can hike to Pool Arch.
 However, the jeep trail really isn’t a good mountain bike trail and I end up carrying or pushing my bike most of the way.

-On the way back, a brief but ambitious thunder storm drenches me as I push the bike down the sandy trail.
-This makes be giggle with delight.
+On the way back, a brief but ambitious thunderstorm drenches me as I pushed the bike down the sandy trail.
+This makes me giggle with delight.

 Then the sun pops out to light up the freshly washed landscape and display a beautiful double rainbow.
 The scene almost makes me cry.
 For a few moments in time, all is right with the world.

-It is after dark by the time I take the tram back down the cliffs.
+It is after dark by the time I took the tram back down the cliffs.
 I’m glad the tram didn’t close before I got back.

 (Note: The Moab Rim Tram has since shut down.)